Nielk1/BZ2-LuaMission/BZ2 LUA Dll Source Code/Readme_Source.txt

 then go to the main DevStudio Tools -> Options... -> Debugging, and check [x] Enable Address-level Debugging.
 Once address-level debugging is enabled, then go back to the breakpoints window.

-   Side note: with address-level debugging, DevStudio 2003/2005 has the REALLY ANNOYING behavior for me of treating F10 (step over when stopped) as a "go into the disassembly window and step one instruction" instead.
-For me, it does that, even if I didn't have the disassembly window open, and was staring at the source code.
-I have to go turn off address-level debugging, and then DevStudio will get a clue and *stay* in the source window and step one C/C++ line at a time when I hit F10.
-Very frickin' annoying.
-Fix it, MS!

 c) Anyhow, once you you've selected New Data Breakpoint, in the window that appears, enter the address (e.g. 0x12345678) where specified, and